Online Harassment of Japanese Celebrities and Influencers: Introduction

 \section{Introduction}

-Online harassment is a critical problem of Internet use and considerably harms victims' mental health and dignity.
+Online harassment is a critical issue resulting from Internet use and considerably harms victims' mental health and dignity.
 Online harassment includes cyberbullying, hate speech, flaming, doxing, impersonating, and public shaming~\cite{Blackwell2017}.
-Celebrities and influencers are harassed online on a daily basis~\cite{Bulck2014,Hand2021}; however, the extent of the damage and actions remains unclear because of the difficulties in conducting investigative surveys of celebrities and influencers.
-Most studies of online harassment of celebrities are case studies using social media logs, such as ~\cite{Kim2013,Matamoros-Fernandez2017,Lawson2017,Lawson2018,Marwick2017,Park2021}.
-Surveys to victims can provide a clearer picture of online harassment of celebrities and influencers.
-For example, surveys to female journalists~\cite{Chen2018} and politicians~\cite{Every-Palmer2015} have revealed victimization, mental and physical damages, effects on their activities (e.g., involuntarily inhibition of victims' activity), and actions against online harassment.
-Our paper reveals a quantitative picture of the online harassment victimization of celebrities and influencers through a survey to them.
+Famous people, such as celebrities and influencers, are harassed online on a daily basis~\cite{Bulck2014,Ouvrein2018,Hand2021}; however, the extent of injury and actions remains unclear because of the difficulties in conducting investigative surveys on famous people.
+Most studies investigating the online harassment of celebrities are case studies using social media logs, such as ~\cite{Kim2013,Matamoros-Fernandez2017,Lawson2017,Lawson2018,Marwick2017,Park2021}.
+Surveys of victims can provide an understanding of the online harassment of famous people.
+For example, surveys of female journalists~\cite{Chen2018}, Japanese journalists~\cite{Yamaguchi2023a}, and politicians~\cite{Every-Palmer2015} have revealed victimization, mental and physical injuries, effects on their day-to-day activities (e.g., involuntarily inhibiting victims' activities), and actions against online harassment.
+Our study reveals a quantitative picture of the online harassment victimization of famous people through a survey ($N=213$).
 Accordingly, we discuss the mitigation of online harassment victimization.

-Online harassment directly harms victims~\cite{Bliuc2018} and can result in their suicide~\cite{Hinduja2010,Brailovskaia2018}.
-Additionally, online harassment of celebrities and influencers can easily become extreme.
-People exposed to aggressive comments against celebrities may join the aggression~\cite{Ouvrein2018,Scott2019}, justifying such attacks because they assume that celebrities are socially strong~\cite{Lawson2017,Ouvrein2018,Lee2020}.